 What locations will you be skiing?

-Do you think you’re just trying it out for a day or are you planning to use it for several outings?
+Are you just trying it out for a day, or are you planning to use it for several outings?

-For a reminder of equipment basics, please read the “Cross-Country Skiing Equipment: Choose the Right Gear Before You Go” section above.
+For a reminder about the basics of equipment, please read the “Cross-Country Skiing Equipment: Choose the Right Gear Before You Go” section above.

 Where to Rent Cross-Country Skiing Equipment in Aspen and Snowmass